vitludwig/bagira-fullstack-assignment/Frontend-Oriented/README.md

 ## Trade-offs

 - The map view, update/delete operations, and global search are not implemented.
-- The production frontend API URL is configured at build time through the Angular environment file.
+- The production frontend API URL is configured at build time through `frontend/frontend-angular/src/environments/environment.prod.ts`.
+- The Docker Compose setup is intended for local single-instance use.
+Production deployment requires separate database roles, secret management, coordinated migrations, health checks, and backups.